 }

-Left as-is, ::view-transition is scoped to the <html> element:
+is scoped to the <html>

 html::view-transition {